drdee/mcp-installer/README.md

 10. Click "Create"
 11. Copy the generated Application key
 12. Add these to your 1Password vault with item name "Datadog" and field names "api_key" and "app_key"

+### Rootly

+1. Sign in to your Rootly account
+2. Click on the Organization dropdown in the top navigation
+3. Select "Organization Settings"
+4. Navigate to the "API Keys" section
+5. Click "Generate New API Key"
+6. Enter a descriptive name for your token (e.g., "Claude MCP")
+7. Copy the generated API key (it will only be shown once)
+8. Add the token to your 1Password vault with item name "Rootly" and field name "api_token"

 ### Alternative Storage for Tokens (Without 1Password)